 I don’t want a new car, or even a new truck.
 My old car gets me from point A to point B with little fanfare and little gas consumption, and even though BubbaTruck (’84 Silverado complete with gun rack) has moved across the road to Pa and Nana’s place, I still have use of him when I need him.

-I don’t follow, nor do I care about the Desperate Housewives or Survivor.
+I don’t follow, nor do I care about the Real Housewives or Survivor.

 I don’t have the time to worry about keeping up with the Joneses.
 I need to keep a step ahead of the weather, the grasshoppers, the weeds and the coyotes.
 But hey, if the Joneses are good with a spade and a shotgun, they are welcome to lend a hand.